ice-lab/icestore/README.md

 icestore is a lightweight React state management library based on hooks.
 It has the following core features:

-* **Minimal & Familiar API**: No additional learning costs, easy to get started with the knowledge of React Hooks, friendly to Redux users.
+* **Minimal & Familiar API**: No additional learning costs, easy to get started with the knowledge of Redux && React Hooks.
 * **Built in Async Status**: Records loading and error status of async actions, simplifying the rendering logic in the view layer.
 * **Class Component Support**: Make old projects enjoying the fun of lightweight state management with friendly compatibility strategy.
 * **TypeScript Support**: Provide complete type definitions to support intelliSense in VS Code.